container.name, container.image.name, and friends with no extra wiring.

 Drop this service alongside your existing ones.
 The Vector container reads every other

-container’s logs through the Docker socket — no changes needed to your application services.The
+container’s logs through the Docker socket.
+No changes needed to your application services.The

-container_name and the exclude_containers value in vector.yaml must match — that’s
+container_name and the exclude_containers value in vector.yaml must match.
+That’s

 how Vector skips its own logs.
 Change one, change the other.Send a test log line